 - digestive tract issues

-Dog constipation can also be because of your fur-baby's:
+Breaking it down to different factors, dog constipation can be because of your fur-baby's:

 Age.
-Your dog's age can also be the reason why he's having regular episodes of constipation.
+Your dog's age can be the reason why they are having regular episodes of constipation.
 Senior dogs are more prone to this.

 Diet.
 Some dogs are fond of eating things that are non-food items.
 This, in turn, can create blockages and irregular fecal transit.
-Your dog's diet may also be lacking with fiber or may contain too much source of dietary calcium, thus constipation.
+Your dog's diet may also be lacking with fiber or may contain too much source of dietary calcium; thus constipation happens.

 Water intake.
 The food your dog eats makes its way from the stomach to the large intestine.
-If your dog doesn't have enough water in his body, the large intestine soaks up water from the food waste.
-This makes your dog have hard stools that are difficult to pass.
+If your dog doesn't have enough water in their body, the large intestine soaks up water from the food waste.
+This makes your dog produce hard stools that are difficult to pass.

 Psychological problems.
-Something that causes your dog stress or anxiety that's currently present in his environment will lead him to hold it.
+Something that causes your dog stress or anxiety that's currently present in their environment will lead them to ‘hold’ it.

 MANAGING A CONSTIPATED DOG

 Examine the severity of the condition.
-You, of all people, constantly pick up after your dog when he poops.
-You also know him best.
+You, of all people, constantly pick up or clean up after your dog when they poop.
+You also know them best.
 Determine how severe your dog's constipation is.
-Is he in too much discomfort?
-Has he completely lost his appetite?
-Has he not pooped for more than three days?
-Seeing all these things in your dog, it is best to take him to your veterinarian immediately to avoid any hazard of injury to the GI tract.
+Are they in too much discomfort?
+Have they completely lost their appetite?
+Have they not pooped for more than three days?
+Observing all these things in your dog, it is best to take them to your veterinarian immediately to avoid any hazard or injury to the GI tract.

 Increase water intake.
-As discussed above, water plays an important role to avoid dog constipation.
-Your dog's body is in a constant need to reabsorb water and if there's no sufficient amount of water in the body, the body will begin reabsorbing water from the feces, making it hard to pass.
+As discussed above, water plays an important role in helping avoid dog constipation.
+Your dog's body is in a constant need to reabsorb water and if there's not a sufficient amount of water in the body, the body will begin reabsorbing water from the poop, making it hard to pass.

 Provide canned dog food.
-If you pup is not a fan of drinking much water.
-Feeding your fur-baby canned dog food that has an elevated moisture content may help regulate the system.
-Even mixing kibbles with a small amount of water will help your dog.
+If your fur-baby is not a fan of drinking water, feeding your fur-baby canned dog food that has an elevated moisture content may help regulate the system.
+Even mixing kibbles with a small amount of water will be of great help.

 Exercise.
-Exercising can help promote proper function and movement of the GI tract.
+Exercising can help promote proper function and movement of the GI tract of your dog.

 Increase fiber intake.
 Increasing the amount of fiber in your dog's meals or through supplementation can assist in getting rid of dog constipation and preventing it.
 Fiber adds bulk to your fur-baby's stool, making it pass more quickly.
-An example of this is pumpkin, it's high in moisture and fiber and it's good for dogs, too!
+An example of this is pumpkin, it's high in moisture, fiber, and it's good for dogs, too!

 Provide probiotic supplements.
-Probiotics promote better bowel movement in your dog's gut, thus improving his constipation.
+Probiotics promote better bowel movement in your dog's gut, thus improving their constipation issues.

 Supplementation with probiotics to your constipated dog is extremely important.
 It does not only strengthen your fur-baby's gut health but also boosts the immune system.
 Probiotics are also known to better bowel movement and facilitate detoxification in the digestive tract.